ODonnellM/clickLight/README.md

 ```
 ## Configuration

-Here are the various config options you can pass to clicklight broken
+Here are the various config options you can pass to clicklight.
-into 3 sections.
-Becuase area's can be grouped via their `data-cl-uid`
+Becuase area's can be grouped via their `data-cl-uid` attribute,
-attribute, executed functions operate on their group, not just the
+executed functions operate on their group, not just the element
-element that fired the event.
+that fired the event.
 Any of the following can be overwritten.

 #### Primary Call's
 * `clicked`    - will set `clickColor`